Shunned in New York, Brazil leader plans to meet Bush, Cruz in Texas

 Under public pressure, the museum ultimately declined to host the event.
 As organizers scrambled to find another venue and sponsors pulled out, Bolsonaro scrapped the trip.

-Bolsonaro recently announced he would visit Dallas, Texas, instead to speak at an event hosted by Bolsonaro on May 16.
+Bolsonaro recently announced he would visit Dallas, Texas, instead to speak at an event hosted by the World Affairs Councils of America on May 16.

 The organization is a century-old, non-profit group with more than 90 affiliates around the United States that describes itself as nonpartisan.